About the author

 I carried on hang gliding and mountain-biking but, in October 2000, Rebecca arrived in a wooden crate from California, initiating what was for me a new life surrounded by silicone rubber women.

-One lady photographer, caught in the phenomenon we sometimes call a doll moment, stopped work for a minute and said, “It’s not just a doll.
+One visiting lady photographer stopped work for a minute and said, “It’s not just a doll.
 It’s a whole world.”

 In provincial Britain during the 1960s, heavily-built types were assumed to be mentally dim.
 The occasional exception, like the science prodigy at our school who was a big lad wearing spectacles, paradoxically seemed to reinforce the stereotype, as did the one girl in our physics class who challenged the assumption that girls’ minds are ill-equipped for reasoning.